shichenz1999/oss-taapp/README.md

 ---

 Happy hacking!
 Each homework builds on the same tooling, so once the workspace is synced you can switch between HW1 and HW2 without reconfiguring your environment.
 Keep credentials secure, reuse the provided test markers, and lean on the docs to understand each component’s responsibilities.

+## Deployment

+The AI chat service runs on Render at **https://oss-taapp-aen3.onrender.com**.

+**How to use**

+1. Visit `https://oss-taapp-aen3.onrender.com/auth/login` and sign in with Google.
+After authentication you will be redirected back to Swagger UI.
+2. Execute the `/chat` operation from Swagger UI (or any HTTP client) to converse with Claude.

+**Interfaces**

+- `/docs`: interactive Swagger UI
+- `/health`: health check
+- `/auth/login`: Google authentication and login
+- `/auth/logout`: logout
+- `/auth/callback`: authentication callback
+- `/chat`: chat interface
+- `/openapi.json`: base URL that `openapi-python-client` can consume